MicrosoftDocs/partner-rest/partner-rest/develop/get-a-price-sheet.md

 ## Prerequisites

 - Credentials as described in [Partner API authentication](api-authentication.md).
 This scenario only supports application user authentication.
 Application-ony is not yet supported.
+Application-only is not yet supported.
+Partners that experience **http error:400** should consult the [Partner API authentication](/partner/develop/api-authentication) documentation.
+- This API currently supports only user access where partners must be in one of the following roles: Global Admin, Admin Agent or Sales Agent.

 ## Details

-- Current returns data only for Azure plan consumption and reservation products.
+- Current returns data only for Azure plan consumption and reservations, Licensed based (new commerce experience), and Marketplace products.
 - Current [pricing](pricing.md) includes all meters and products available during the current month to the date the API is called.
 Previous months include all meters and products available for the given month.
 - Consumption meter prices are only in USD, partners are to use the foreign exchange rates API to calculate local currency costs.
 - Consumption meter prices are estimated retail prices.
 Partner discounts are available via [partner earned credit](https://docs.microsoft.com/partner-center/partner-earned-credit-explanation).